 All the deforming bones are on the armature layer 30.

-Eyes and Teeth bones are not deforming.
+Eyes and Teeth bones of the legacy face are not deforming.
 You are supposed to bind the eyes and teeth geometry through Child Of constraints.

-Usually armature deform with automatic weights do a really good job out of the box if you correctly place your bones (and there’s enough topology to work with!).
+Usually armature deform with automatic weights do a really good job out of the box if you correctly place your bones (and there is enough topology to work with!).